-Annual Distribution US\$2.7 million (or 3.6% of annualized revenue) Description nify is a Seattle, Washington-based management consulting firm that works with companies to provide novative, customized consulting solutions across four primary service lines: Business Intelligence, nterprise Resource Planning Services, Project Leadership & Product Management, and Organizational hange Management Contribution History In October 2016, Salaris USA (wholly owned subsidiary of Alaris USA Inc.) made a contribution of US\$18.0 million (comprised of US\$12 million of permanent units and US\$6 million of redeemable units) to Unify LLC (the "Unify Contribution") in exchange for an annual distribution of US\$2.7 million (the "Unify Distribution").
+Description Matisia is a Seattle, Washington-based management consulting firm that works with companies to provide innovative, customized consulting solutions across four primary service lines: Business Intelligence, Enterprise Resource Planning Services, Project Leadership & Product Management, and Organizational Change Management.
+Contribution History In October 2016, Salaris USA (wholly owned subsidiary of Alaris USA Inc.) made a contribution of US\$18.0 million (comprised of US\$12 million of permanent units and US\$6 million of redeemable units) to Unify LLC (the "Unify Contribution") in exchange for an annual distribution of US\$2.7 million (the "Unify Distribution").
 The Redeemable Units can be redeemed at any time at par by Unify, and entitle Alaris to an annual distribution of US\$0.9 million out of the US\$2.7 million total distributions.
 Performance Based on unaudited financial statements prepared by management for the year ended December 31, 2017, revenue and EBITDA are consistent with the comparable period, and exceeded forecast amounts.
 The Unify Distribution will reset based on Same Client Revenue with a cap of +/- 5%, based on unaudited results the 2018 distribution is expected to have a positive reset of approximately 2%.
-Fair Value The fair value of the Unify units increase by US\$1.2 million to US\$19.2 million based on a better than expected 2017.

-ECR The Earnings Coverage Ratio for Unify has increased slightly since last quarter and remains between 1.5x to 2.0x. ----- ---
+Fair Value The fair value of the Unify units increase by US\$1.2 million to US\$19.2 million based on a better than ECR expected 2017.
+The Earnings Coverage Ratio for Unify has increased slightly since last quarter and remains between ECR The Earnings Coverage Ratio for Unify has increased slightly since last quarter and remains between 1.5x to 2.0x.